Chinese women in the Second Sino-Japanese War: Teachers and students

 Many urban, educated women from the east fled to Chongqing and taught in schools.
 They often integrated the war into their lessons, explaining why Chinese people should care and participate in the war effort.
 Refugee teachers at an elementary school in Chongqing taught students patriotic war songs and gave students essay assignments about the war.
 They also prompted young students to give speeches about the war to public audiences at neighboring markets.

 Women and girls continued to attend school and college if their families could afford it.
 Due to the war, many leading educational institutions and preeminent teachers relocated to Chongqing, which meant local students received a better education than they otherwise would have.
 In addition to giving speeches, students in Chongqing contributed to the war effort by teaching lessons to peasants about the war, writing articles for wall bulletins, producing shoes and other goods for soldiers, and putting on performances at markets to spread awareness about the war.

 Many high school girls and women college students volunteered to write letters for illiterate soldiers.
 These volunteers provided emotional support for soldiers, formed friendships, and boosted their morale through entertainment.

 In 1939, Mao Zedong proposed creating a women's university where the CCP could develop female cadres.
 The Chinese Women's University was inaugurated on 20 July of that year in Yan'an, and Mao's inauguration speech emphasized the role of women in resisting the Japanese invasion of China.
 Mao stated, "The day all women in China rise up is the moment of China's revolutionary victory!"

 Soldiers

 Some women in the CCP-controlled front-line base areas joined armies to fight against Japanese soldiers, including the Eighth Route Army and the New Fourth Army.
 Some women participated in fighting, but more often, women were told to support the bases in other ways.

+In May 1938, the women's battalion of Zhejiang formed with Nationalist leadership.
+Its more than 200 soldiers fought behind the Japanese lines.

+In 1933, Guangxi established a military training program in public high schools for male and female students.
+In 1934, it was extended to students in middle school.
+After full-scale war broke out, Guangxi formed the women students army, which traveled on foot from Guangxi to Wuhan, doing propaganda work through drama performances and public rallies.
+Under General Li Zongren, the Guangxi women students army also rescued wounded soldiers and fought when necessary.